jjpickering10/CI-MS2-PokerQuiz/README.md

 - When testing the saveScores function I realised you could save your score without inputting your name.
 > To improve this I disabled the button and added a keyup event listener in each js file to enable the button when a user types.
+>> After second testing I had to change the code from saveScoreButton.disabled = false; to saveScoreButton.disabled = !userName.value;
+>>> This was an error in inital code that prevented the submit button returning to disabled if text input was deleted.

+- Whilst passing all the js files through JSHINT, there were several warnings about missing semicolons and undeclared variables.
+> These were cleaned up.

+- In spade. js the following warning occured "Function statements should not be placed in blocks.
+Use a function expression or move the statement to the top of the outer function."
+> After researching on [JSlint Errors](https://github.com/jamesallardice/jslint-error-explanations/blob/master/message-articles/function-in-block.md), the following statement states "This error is raised to highlight code that may not work as you expect it to."
+>>> After vigourous testing on multiple browsers, the code works as expected.
+Although on Safari, occasionally the message pop up stating whether you got the question correct or incorrect didnt show.
+This is a minor problem as the end modal showing final result works.

 Contrast colours
 > Used a11y contrast checker.
 No issues found throughout site.